Noah Ewig

 Ultrasound-Guided CVC Alignment

 My team collaborated with a Duke Health trauma surgeon to develop a mechanical alignment device for ultrasound-guided central venous catheterization, a procedure with >500k serious complications annually.
-I led CAD design, prototyping, and testing for both the device itself and a series of tissue-mimicking phantoms.
+I worked on CAD design, prototyping, and testing for both the device itself and a series of tissue-mimicking phantoms.

 Back to projects